pydio/pydio-doc-admin-guide/5_access_controls/2_users_roles_groups.md

 A user represent a single person or entity.
 The user provides the authentication within the system.

-A user can only be part of one group and is characterised by her login and the path of her group: typically:  `/management/director/jane`
+A user can only be part of one group and is characterized by her login and the path of her group: typically:  `/management/director/jane`

 The main properties of a user are her `username` (the login she uses to connect to the system) and a technical Unique ID (that is a `String UUID`).
 A user can also be enriched with metadata, like various information (name, photo...), and the user Login is used in the activities and audit logs.